Project SEE [Supported Employment Experience]

 - All eligible applicants will be contacted by The Arc for an interview and to complete paperwork

 - Students must commit to the entire program.
 Any missed hours must be made up in the weeks following the program at a location to be determined.
 In order to receive their Certificate of Completion from The Arc of the Triangle each intern must complete the full program.

 - Students accepted to the program are matched to jobs based on interest, location and abilities.

 *Students will be paid minimum wage for all hours worked at their job site.
-Students are not paid for Orientation, Classroom instruction, 30 minute daily lunch breaks, nor the Awards ceremony.
+Students are not paid for Orientation, Classroom/Online instruction, 30 minute daily lunch breaks.